maxi-musz/smart-edu-api/src/library/general-materials/general-materials-readme.md

 **Endpoint:** `POST /api/v1/library/general-materials`

 ### Description
 Creates a new general material (ebook/textbook) for the authenticated library user's platform in **one step**.
 Uploads the full material file to cloud storage and stores its metadata in the database.
-Supports optional pricing, class/subject categorization, and AI enablement.
+Supports class/subject categorization and AI enablement.

 > Note: This endpoint does **not** provide progress tracking.
 For large files and better UX, prefer `POST /upload/start` + progress endpoints above.